LineageOS/lineage_wiki/pages/utm-vm-on-apple-silicon-mac.md

 ### Disable virtualization mode if necessary

-If the target is `ARM (64-bit only)` architecture, or if the target is `ARM (32-bit + 64-bit)` architecture and the Mac uses Apple M1 SoC, proceed to the next step.
+If the target is `ARM (64-bit only)` architecture, proceed to the next step.

 If not, please open virtual machine settings, switch to `QEMU` tab, untoggle `Use Hypervisor`, then close the window.